Budget For Madeira: Is Madeira Expensive to Visit?

 Despite the above, you can still visit Madeira responsibly and on a budget, if (and only if):

-• You plan properly.
+- You plan properly.

-• You book your trip in advance (2-3+ months).
+- You book your trip in advance (ideally 2–3+ months).

-• Hire a car.
+- Hire a car.
 Tour expenses can quickly amount to more than the daily cost of car hire.
+Car hire starts at €35 per day, and most cars can fit up to 5 people.
+Most Madeira tours, on the other hand cost €30–€40 per person.

+- Hire a scooter.
+You can also save money by hiring a scooter instead of a car.
 I hired a scooter to explore the nearby island of Porto Santo.
 For both islands, but especially Madeira, you need to be an experienced rider capable of handling motorways and steep roads.

 Your Madeira budget will depend on your style of travel.

-In general, you can expect to spend this amount per day…
+In general, you can expect to spend €100–150 per day.

-Typical Costs in Madeira
+What Are The Typical Costs in Madeira?

 To budget effectively for your Madeira trip, you also need to know the typical costs for accommodation, food, transport and other factors.